 Are you tired of the same old pretend play ideas that you do with your kids?
-Inject some new passion into your playtime with these fresh and fun ideas from fantastic bloggers from across the world.
+Inject some new passion into your playtime with these fresh and fun ideas for Imaginative Play.

 Benefits of Imaginative Play

 Developing Creativity – escaping into a world of make believe provides your child with the freedom to explore and develop their own creativity in a comfortable environment.
 This will help prepare them to think more creatively when trying to solve problems in adulthood.

 Growing Imaginations – popping on a costume or playing with just a few pretend play props might be all your child needs to spark their imagination.
 Once they start on a pretend play adventure encourage them to take the lead in a role play activity and see where they can take it or ask them questions to help them carry on with a story as they play.
 The more they grow their imagination now, the bigger their ideas will be when they grow up.

 Language Skills – Engage your child in a simple play or watch them play shops with siblings and friends and see how quickly they start to learn new words and ways of describing things.
 Talk to them as they play to keep the conversations flowing and to introduce new words to your children.

 Social Skills – Playing together with siblings, friends or caregivers is the perfect forum to improve your child’s social graces.
 They learn how to take turns and share responsibility as they swap roles in different role play scenarios.
 My own kids love to work together to put on shows for us to watch about dinner time.
 This could be a simple re-telling of a favourite story, a magic show or a concert of their favourite songs.
 Noe these shows might now win any Oscar nominations, but the team work, leadership and confidence they develop as they work together to put on these shows and the positive reaction they receive from the audience is worth so much more to them.